stefanprodan/openfaas-gke/README.md

 What OpenFaaS adds to this, is portability between dev and production environments with no vendor lock-in.
 OpenFaaS is a promising project and with over 64 contributors is a vibrant community.
 Even as a relatively young project, you can run it reliably in production backed by Kubernetes and Google Cloud.
 You can also use [Weave Cloud](http://cloud.weave.works) to monitor and alert on any issues in your OpenFaaS project.

-### Join the Weave Community

-If you have any questions or comments you can reach out to us on our [#weave-community](https://weave-community.slack.com/messages).
-To invite yourself to the Community Slack channel, visit [Weave Community Slack invite]( https://weaveworks.github.io/community-slack/) or contact us through one of these other channels at [Help and Support Services](https://www.weave.works).